devkmsg/Resume/resume.md

 \end{center}

-*Driven Systems Administrator seeking a new opportunity with a focus on cloud technologies.
+*Driven Software Engineer exploring new opportunities.
 Strong leader with exceptional analytical and problem solving skills with the ability to work under pressure.
-Innovative thinker with interests in automation and configuration management.*
+Innovative thinker with strengths in Elasticsearch and Ruby.*

 ## Skills
   * Operating Systems: Linux (CentOS, Ubuntu), VMWare ESXi 4.0 & 4.1